gpadolina/DeepLearning-notes/DeepLearning/Conclusions.md

 An important downside is that the sheer quatity of new papers posted every day on arXiv makes it impossible to even skim them all; and the fact that they aren't peer reviewed makes it difficult to identify those that are both important and high quality.
+#### Final words
+Given the progress made so far, most of the fundamental questions in AI remain unanswered.
+Many haven't even been properly asked yet.